Victim Frequently Asked Questions

 What if the defense attorney contacts me?

 In representing a client, a defense attorney may contact you and want to talk to you about the case.
 Keep in mind that you do not have to talk to anyone about the crime, including the defense attorney or their investigator prior to testifying in court.
 If you choose to do so, always request proper identification and an explanation of the purpose of the interview.
-If you have any concerns about talking with a defense attorney or their investigator, you are encouraged to contact the Assistant Prosecuting Attorney in charge of your case and to have him/her with you at the time of the interview.
+If you have any concerns about talking with a defense attorney or their investigator, you are encouraged to contact the Assistant Prosecuting Attorney in charge of your case.

 Can you tell me what the defendant's sentence will be?